alexandredfilho/portico-admin-api/README.md

 </hr>

-Congratulations, the app is ready to use! :tada:
+Congratulations, the API is ready to use! :tada:

 </hr>